influxdata/docs-v2/content/influxdb/v2.4/query-data/influxql/explore-data/group-by.md

 | :-------------- | -------------------:|
 | 1970-01-01T00:00:00Z | 49.9991990388 |

-The query uses an InfluxQL [function](/enterprise_influxdb/v1.9/query_language/functions/) to calculate the average `index` for every possible [tag](influxdb/v2.4/reference/glossary/#tag) combination in the `h2o_quality` measurement.
+The query uses the InfluxQL [MEAN() function](/influxdb/v2.4/query-data/influxql/view-functions/aggregates/#mean) to calculate the average `index` for every possible
+[tag](influxdb/v2.4/reference/glossary/#tag) combination in the `h2o_quality`
+measurement.

 {{% note %}}
-Note that the query results are identical to the results of the query in [Example 2](#examples-2) where we explicitly specified the `location` and `randtag` tag keys.
+Note that the query results are identical to the results of the query in [Example 2](#group-query-results-by-all-tags) where we explicitly specified the `location` and `randtag` tag keys.
 This is because the `h2o_quality` measurement only has two tag keys.
 {{% /note %}}